 An action tag, like a speech tag, slots in around the lines of spoken dialogue.
-But instead of describing how a person speaks, it describes something they do.
-Since you use a new paragraph for each speaker in written dialogue, an action tag in the same paragraph as a line of dialogue tells the reader who spoke but in a less direct way.
+But instead of just describing how the person speaks, it can also describes something they do.
+Since you use a new paragraph for each speaker, an action tag in the same paragraph as a line of dialogue works just as well to tell the reader who’s speaking.

 “Wait for me!”
 Lily jogged to catch up with the others.
 “Why do you all walk so bloody fast?”